49 Minutes of Fame Artist Profile: Arigon Starr

 To learn more about Arigon Starr and her art, visit her website, Facebook, Instagram, and Twitter pages.

-Learn more about 49 Minutes of Fame: An Exhibition of Native Pop Art which was installed at the Red Cloud Opera House Gallery from November 5-December 14, 2021 • For a list of other 49 Minutes of Fame artist profiles on this website, click here • You can also view the digital gallery here.
+Learn more about 49 Minutes of Fame: An Exhibition of Native Pop Art which was installed at the Red Cloud Opera House Gallery from November 5-December 14, 2021 • There is also an index to the other eleven 49 Minutes of Fame artist profiles at that link.

 We are grateful to freelance writer Juli Oberlander for her artist biographies and public relations efforts for this exhibit.